Zakary2841/7tv-bot-for-Discord/README.md

-# **HYBRID COMMANDS FORK**
-Slash Commands will work with this fork.
-Please note that this is a live testing branch and that some functionality may not work as expected.
-If this happens please raise an issue and I will look into fixing the issue.

 # 7tv bot for Discord
+This is a bot for 7TV/Twitch that monitors when editors change emotes in the active emote set for the monitored channels.
+It also has some functional commands for managing emotes in the server.\
+This is a passion project/personal tool that I use.
+Forked from the original creator [WaterBoiledPizza](https://github.com/WaterBoiledPizza/7tv-bot-for-Discord)

 ## Set up
+**Tested in Python 3.13.1 as of 27/01/2025**
 1) Download Python https://www.python.org/downloads/
-- Any version of Python from 3.9+ should work, so getting the latest stable version is recommended
+- Any version of Python from 3.13+ should work, so getting the latest stable version is recommended
 - Make sure to add Python to PATH
-2) Download the files into a folder you destinated
+2) Download the files into a folder you choose
-3) At the folder, click `setup.bat` to download the required library for the script.
+3) At the folder, click setup.bat to download the required libraries for the script.

 ## Make a bot
 1) Go to https://discord.com/developers/applications
-2) Click [New Application] and give your app a name.
+2) Click `[New Application]` and give your app a name
+3) Accept the Terms of Service and click `[Create]`
+4) At the Installation Tab
+- Untick the `Installation Context` of `"User Install"`
+- Under `Default Install Settings`
+   - Add the scope `bot` then add the following permissions
+        - Attach Files
+        - Embed Links
+        - Manage Expressions
+        - Read Message History
+        - Send Messages
+        - Send Messages in Threads
+        - View Channels
+- Press `[Save Changes]`
-3) At the bot tab, click [Add Bot], then copy the Token of the bot.
+6) At the bot tab, click `[Reset Token]`, then copy the bot token and put it into config.json.
-4) Enable the following Privileged Gateway Intents
+    - Enable the following Privileged Gateway Intents
     	- Server Members Intent
     	- Message Content Intent
+ - Press `[Save Changes]`
-5) Invite the bot to your server
+8) Invite the bot to your server
-    - OAuth2 -> URL Generator
+    - Select `OAuth2` and scroll down to the URL Generator
     - Check the "bot" box
     - Check the following permissions
+        - General
-		- Manage Emojis and Stickers
+            - Manage Expressions
+            - Create Expressions
-		- Read Messages/View Channels
+            - View Channels
+        - Text
     		- Send Messages
     		- Send Messages in Threads
     		- Embed Links
     		- Attach Files
     		- Read Message History
+    - Make sure the integration type is "Guild Install"
+9) Paste the link and accept/invite the bot to a server of your choosing

 ## Configuration
-- Add the token of your bot in `config.json`
+- Add the token of your bot in config.json
 - Change the prefix as you want
-- Change the size of the downloaded emote file
+- Change the size of the downloaded emote file (options are 1,2,3,4)
 - Add dedicated discord channel for listening
     - Go to Discord settings.
 In Advanced tab, enable Developer mode
     - Right click your chosen discord channel, then copy ID
 - Add 7tv user ID to listen.
-You can also do this using the commands
+You can also do this later using the commands
-    - format:
+    - Format:
     ```
     "listeningUsers": [
         "<7tv ID>", "<7tv ID>", ...
     ]
     ```

 - Sample config:
 ```
 {